Chingles2404/wworld-halloween-2019/README.md

 This function allowed the admins to add the scores of a player manually in the log group, since some players' ID's cannot be read from the end-game messages due to their privacy settings.

 ###### health
-This function allowed the admins in the log group to check the health of the monster by sending "/health" or to add or subtract health points from the monster by sending "/health [integer]"
+This function allowed the admins in the log group to check the health of the monster by sending "/health" or to add or subtract health points from the monster by sending "/health [integer]".

 ## Special thanks
 This event could not have been executed successfully without the help of the event and general group admins, Pandora and Anonymous, and [Fallen Angel](https://t.me/maykurasaki).